bernard-silva/github-search-react-ts/README.md

 <h6> Não fala inglês? <a href="https://github.com/bernard-silva/github-search-react-ts/blob/main/README-pt-br.md">Clique aqui</a> para ver essa página em português.<h6>

-#### **Challenge Objective**: Implement a search page that brings user data from GitHub and when clicking on the photo returns more details and a list of your repositories, where when tapping on one of them you should be directed to the repository on the GitHub website .
+#### **Challenge Objective**: Implement a search page that brings user data from GitHub and when clicking on the photo returns more details and a list of your repositories, where clicking on one of them you should be directed to the repository on the GitHub website .
 Also display a menu with the history of searched users.

 ### Preview